DSpace/RestContract/collections.md

 * license: link to the license template used by the collection
 * defaultAccessConditions: link to the resource policies applied by default to new submissions in the collection
 * parentCommunity: the community containing this collection
-* groups/admin: the Collection Administrator group
+* adminGroup: the Collection Administrator group
-* groups/submit: the Collection Submitters group
+* submittersGroup: the Collection Submitters group
-* groups/itemread: the Collection Default item READ rights group
+* itemReadGroup: the Collection Default item READ rights group
-* groups/bitstreamread: the Collection Default bitstream READ rights group
+* bitstreamReadGroup: the Collection Default bitstream READ rights group
-* groups/workflow/<:workflow-role>: the Collection Workflow groups
+* workflowGroups/<:workflow-role>: the Collection Workflow groups

 ### Search methods
 #### findAuthorized